 What happened at Coca-Cola bottling plants in the 70s and early 80s in Guatemala is happening in Colombia today.
 The Campaign to Stop Killer Coke is a movement of "we's," that is, a movement of individuals, organizations and institutions around the world.
 We plan to put an end to history repeating itself once and for all.
-We hope that the Rutgers University community will be a part of this effort.
+We hope that the New York University community will be a part of this effort.

-The International Labor Rights Fund (www.LaborRights.org) and the United Steelworkers of America filed a lawsuit against The Coca-Cola Co. and its Colombian bottlers in 2001 on behalf of SINALTRAINAL, a Colombian union that represents workers at Coca-Cola bottling plants, several of its members and the survivors of Isidro Gil, one of its murdered officers.
+The International Labor Rights Fund (www.LaborRights.org) and the United Steelworkers of America filed a lawsuit against The Coca-Cola Co. and its Colombian bottlers in 2001 on behalf of SINALTRAINAL, several of its members and the survivors of Isidro Gil, one of its murdered officers.
 The lawsuit charges that Coca-Cola bottlers "contracted with or otherwise directed paramilitary security forces that utilized extreme violence and murdered, tortured, unlawfully detained or otherwise silenced trade union leaders."
 After Isidro Gil was murdered and the union crushed at his plant, wages dropped from \$380 a month to \$130.